ggonnella/gfapy/manual/gfa.md

 All lines which start by the string ```#``` are comments; they are handled in the "Comments" chapter.
-Custom lines are lines of GFA2 files which start with a non-standard record type. gfapy provides basic built-in support for accessing the information in custom lines, and allows to define extensions for own record types for defining more advanced functionality.
+Custom lines are lines of GFA2 files which start with a non-standard record type.
+Gfapy provides basic built-in support for accessing the information in custom lines, and allows to define extensions for own record types for defining more advanced functionality.